arcus/education_modules/docs/faq.md

 # Frequently Asked Questions

 Here are the answers to some of our most frequently asked questions.
+Click any question to see our answer, and submit new questions to [dart@chop.edu](mailto:dart@chop.edu).

 ## What is DART?